facebookresearch/ProcedureVRL/README.md

 **Note** that `TIMESFORMER.PRETRAINED_MODEL` should point to the correct folder where your finetuned model locate.

-## Visualization of Zero-shot Step Forecasting & Keyframe Generation
+## Visualization of Zero-shot Step Forecasting and Keyframe Generation

 After pretraining, our model supports zero-shot step forecasting.
-As the following figure shows, given a video recording previous steps (left), our model can forecast multiple meaningful predictions by sampling from our diffusion model (right: step descriptions).
+As shown below, given a video recording previous steps (left), our model can forecast multiple meaningful predictions by sampling from our diffusion model (right: step descriptions).
 Going futher, we leverage the [trained Stable Diffusion model](https://github.com/CompVis/stable-diffusion) to vision what the future looks like (right: keyframes).
 Specifically, to keep the generated images visually consistent with the input video, we let stable diffusion model take one input video frame and the description of predicted step as input and generate an image.

 <p align="center">
 <img src="docs/visualization.png" width=99% height=99%